borisdayma/GridCompute/README.rst

 Documentation
 -------------
-Documentation is available at TBC.
+Documentation is available at http://gridcompute.readthedocs.org/.

 Many thanks to